-How to Be Prepared For a Total Lunar Eclipse
+How to See the Total Lunar Eclipse on March 3

 A lunar eclipse happens when the moon moves directly behind Earth, causing our planet to be between the moon and the sun.
 The moon crosses into Earth’s shadow, resulting in a really cool effect on how the moon appears to us Earthlings.